Mihir-Ai-lab/Ostrich_solutions/README.md

 ## Contact Us

-If you have any questions or feedback, please send us an [E-mail](mihir@thedatascienceguy.info).
-We would love to hear from you!
+If you have any questions or feedback, please send us an [E-mail](mailto:mihir@thedatascienceguy.info?subject=Questions%20or%20Feedback).
+We would love to have hear from you!